Kirk McCarthy: Legacy

-In conjunction with a number of industry partners, his family has established an award program to assist young riders in contesting future Australian Superbike Championship (ASC) seasons.
+In conjunction with a number of industry partners, McCarthy's family has established an award program to assist young riders in contesting future Australian Superbike Championship (ASC) seasons.

 Each year, one rider will be selected to receive the Kirk McCarthy Memorial Award, which will be in the form of financial and product support to contest the following year's ASC.
 The award is open to riders in all ASC classes.

 A perpetual trophy will be awarded to the recipient, who will also receive a replica of the trophy at the annual ASC presentation dinner.